sotetsuk/pgx/docs/shogi.md

 There are `2187 = 81 x 27` distinct actions.
 The action can be decomposed into

-- `direction` from which the piece moves and
+- `direction` to which the piece moves and
 - `destination` to which the piece moves

 by `direction, destination = action // 81, action % 81`.